 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Dix has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Dix has few renters and college students.
 But the biggest reason it is quieter in Dix than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Dix may be for you.

-Being a small village, Dix does not have a public transit system used by locals to get to and from work.
+Dix is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Dix, just 11.54% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.